MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 #### 2.4.0
 - Added support for run titles to distinguish between multiple task runs in the same build.
 - Added support for warning filters.
-- Added links to documetation to every task parameter.
+- Added links to documentation to every task parameter.

 #### 2.3.1
 - Fixed duplicate logging of warning.